mlibrary/about-ebc/src/content/invest.md

 <h2 id="model">Overview of Fund to Mission Open Access Model</h2>

-Working with LYRASIS, the University of Michigan has been taking steps to develop a publishing program that aligns with our mission and commitment to diversity, equity, inclusion, and accessibility.
+Working with Lyrasis, the University of Michigan has been taking steps to develop a publishing program that aligns with our mission and commitment to diversity, equity, inclusion, and accessibility.
 In the spring of 2021, the Press announced its transition to an open-access monograph model termed Fund to Mission.

 Fund to Mission demonstrates a return to <a href="https://aupresses.org/the-value-of-university-presses/">the origins of the university press movement</a> and moves toward a more open, sustainable infrastructure for the humanities and social sciences.
 Our goal is to convert our new monographs program so that at least 75% of the U-M Press monographs published each year are open access, <b>without any author ever having to pay</b>.